jkeger/arctic/README.md

 length is comparable to the image size).

 ### Offsets and windows
+It is possible to (more quickly) process part of an image in two ways.
+In either use, because of edge effects, the region of interest should be expanded to include several pixels closer to readout (when adding CTI) or in all directions (when correcting CTI).

-To account for additional transfers before the first image pixel reaches the readout (e.g. a prescan region), the `offset` sets the number of extra pixels.
+Either pass the full image, using the `window_start` and `_stop` arguments to indicate the first and last pixel numbers to be processed; or pass a subset of the image and use `offset` to indicate the number of missing, preceding pixels.

-Somewhat similarly, instead of adding CTI to the entire supplied image, only a subset of pixels can be selected using the `window_start` and `_stop` arguments.
-Note that, because of edge effects, the range should be started several pixels before the actual region of interest.
+### Partial readout
+TBD

 \
 CCD